Case Study

 22Bellamy, 2019UnverifiedNo matching record in PubMed/Crossref

 “Unverified” means no matching record was found in PubMed or Crossref.
-Books and grey literature can legitimately resist indexing — the review flags them for human checking rather than alleging fabrication, and says so explicitly in its Scope & Limitations section.
+Books and grey literature can legitimately resist indexing — the review flags them for human checking rather than alleging fabrication.
 The journal’s own investigation concluded that several references did not exist.

 The honest part